-- 1. Immediately activate the nearest manual fire alarm pull station.
-The fire alarm system will alert people to evacuate the building. - 2.
+- 1. Notify others in the building and leave immediately. - 2.
 Call 911 from a safe location to report the fire and to give as much information as possible.

 Evacuation from the building:

 - 1. Upon activation of the fire alarm system, everyone shall immediately leave the building. - 2.
 Feel the door.
 If it is hot, do not open it. - 3.
 If the door is cool, crouch low and open the door slowly.
 Close the door quickly if smoke is present. - 4.
 If the hallway is smoke-free or there is a light smoke condition, proceed to the nearest exit.
 If a light smoke condition is present stay below the smoke (crouch or crawl). - 5.
 Leave the building and meet at your designated evacuation meeting site. - 6.
 Never use elevators during a fire evacuation.